arangace/TFTEggRoll/README.md

 - Developed with NextJS deployed on Vercel
 - Assets are fully owned by Riot Games
 - For entertainment purposes only
+- TFT Egg Roll isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends™ and Riot Games are trademarks or registered trademarks of Riot Games, Inc.